Signups for this event are now closed.

 Join author Jennifer Berry Hawes in the Middleton Place Pavilion for a discussion on her book Grace Will Lead Us Home: The Charleston Church Massacre and the Hard, Inspiring Journey to Forgiveness.
 The Pulitzer Prize-winning journalist’s book is a deeply moving work of narrative nonfiction on the tragic shootings at the Mother Emanuel AME church in Charleston, South Carolina focused on the lives of the victims of the 2015 massacre and their road to forgiveness.

 The free talk will be held in the Pavilion at 5pm and light refreshments will be served.
-Please sign up below if you plan to attend.

 ABOUT THE BOOK

 For the citizens of Charleston, SC, June 17th is a grim anniversary.
 On that day in 2015, Dylann Roof committed one of the worst hate crimes in modern history when he murdered nine people during a Bible study at the historically black Emanuel AME Church.
 In Grace Will Lead Us Home, Pulitzer Prize-winning journalist Jennifer Berry Hawes offers an emotional and unflinching portrait of a community rocked by tragedy and forced to reckon once again with its racist past.
 Through deep, nuanced reporting and unprecedented access to the survivors and the victims’ families, Hawes uncovers the complicated truth about the aftermath of mass violence.
 Coinciding with the fourth anniversary of the tragedy, this a story of faith, trauma, and the difficult road toward healing.